ryasar79/reduxx/README.md

     // this will produce the same state change as above

     /*
-        Note: using the stateKeyMapper and REDUXX_SPECIAL_KEY
-              lets you work with regular OR obscured state keys.
+        Note: using the stateKeyMapper and the REDUXX_SPECIAL_KEY lets you work with regular OR obscured state keys.
               See the "Obscure Your State Keys" section below for more information about that topic.